Standard Burial

 - Creation of a personal page for your loved one on our website providing a place for family and loved ones to share comments, memories, and express condolences

-- Embalming, preparation, dressing, and personal care of deceased
+- Embalming, preparation, dressing, personal care, and cosmetics of deceased

 - Viewing of deceased at Pointe West